Sandringham House: Elizabeth II

 As with her predecessors, the house remained one of the two homes owned by the Sovereign in her private capacity, rather than as head of state, the other being Balmoral Castle.
-Following King George VI's death, Queen Elizabeth II's custom was to spend the anniversary of that and of her own accession privately with her family at Sandringham House, and, more recently, to use it as her official base from Christmas until February.
+Following King George VI's death, Queen Elizabeth II's custom was to spend the anniversary of that and of her own accession privately with her family at Sandringham House, and, toward the end of her reign, to use it as her official base from Christmas until February.
 In celebrating Christmas at Sandringham, the Queen followed the tradition of her last three predecessors, whereas her great-great-grandmother, Queen Victoria, held her celebrations at Windsor Castle.
 The taxation arrangements of the monarch meant that no inheritance tax was paid on the Sandringham or Balmoral estates when they passed to the Queen, at a time when it was having a deleterious effect on other country estates.
 On her accession, the Queen asked her husband, the Duke of Edinburgh, to take on the responsibility for the management of the estate.
 The Duke worked to move towards self-sufficiency, generating additional income streams, taking more of the land in hand, and amalgamating many of the smaller tenant farms.

-In January 1957 the Queen received the resignation of the Prime Minister Anthony Eden at the house.
+In January 1957, the Queen received the resignation of Prime Minister Sir Anthony Eden at the house.
 Eden's wife, Clarissa, recorded the event in her diary, "8 January – Anthony has to go through a Cabinet and listening to Harold prosing for half an hour.
 Then by train to Sandringham.
 Many photographers.
 We arrive into the hall where everyone is looking at the television."
 At the end of that year, the Queen made her first televised Christmas broadcast from Sandringham.
 In the 1960s, plans were initiated to demolish the house and replace it with a modern residence by David Roberts, an architect who worked mainly at the University of Cambridge.
 The plans were not taken forward, but modernisation of the interior of the house and the removal of a range of ancillary buildings were carried out by Hugh Casson, who also decorated the Royal Yacht, Britannia.
 In 1977, for her silver jubilee, the Queen opened the house to the public.

 Sandringham continued to operate as a sporting estate.
 Pheasants and partridge are no longer reared for this purpose, and Sandringham is now one of the few wild shoots in England.
 Along with her equestrian interest in the Sandringham Stud, where she bred several winning horses, the Queen developed a successful gun dog breeding programme at Sandringham.
-Following the tradition of a kennels at Sandringham established by her great grandfather, when Queen Alexandra kept over 100 dogs on the estate, the Queen preferred black labrador retrievers, over the yellow type favoured by her father, and the terriers bred by her earlier predecessors.
+Following the tradition of a kennels at Sandringham established by her great grandfather, when Queen Alexandra kept more than 100 dogs on the estate, the Queen preferred black labrador retrievers, over the yellow type favoured by her father, and the terriers bred by her earlier predecessors.